ARMv8 Shellcodes from 'A' to 'Z': Preliminaries

 \subsection{Shellcodes}

 A \emph{shellcode} is a set of machine code instructions injected into a running program.
-To that end, an attacker would for instance exploit a buffer overflow vulnerability.
-The attacker could insert executable code into the stack, and control the current stack frame's return address.
-As a result, when the victim program's current function returns, the attacker's code is executed.
-Other strategies might be employed to achieve that goal, but the stack frame hack is well known and we will use for simplicity.
+To that end, an attacker would for instance exploit a buffer overflow vulnerability by inserting executable code into the stack, and control the current stack frame's return address.
+As a result, when the target program's current function returns, the attacker's code gets executed.
+Other strategies might be employed to achieve that goal, which are not within the scope of this study.

 It is common practice to flood the buffer with a \emph{nopsled}, \emph{i.e.} a sequence of useless operations, which has the added benefit of allowing some imprecision in the return address.